 The configuration is saved in your device, so when you start again the Web browser, all settings remain the same.

-After you enable batch mode by using the checkbox in the configuration window, put an expression per line, then press the appropriate button.
+Write an expression per line, then press the appropriate button.
 The output will be placed in the lower pane.

 Blank lines or comment lines (which start with a numeral '#' character) will be replicated on the lower pane.

 Expression loop: with the following syntax you can factor or determine primality of several numbers typing only one line.
 You have to type four or five expressions separated by semicolons: